- How do Illinois courts decide child custody?

 High-conflict behavior can influence custody outcomes.

-Abuse or Neglect: When the Court Acts to Protect the Child
+Abuse or Neglect: When Courts Act Immediately to Protect the Child

 If there is evidence of abuse, neglect, or endangerment, courts take immediate protective action.